AxtonS/rock-paper-scissors/README.md

 Second version I added an interactive UI but didn't change the actual game logic to a switch statement yet.

 I learned how to add event listeners to html elements and push functions through them.

+Currently:

+-"Beautify" the UI
+-Add function to input score limit